behreajj/AsepriteSwatchExchange/README.md

 If no sprite is open when a file is imported, the script will create a new sprite with the palette's swatches on the canvas.
 If the file is an Aseprite generated `.ase` file, then it will be opened as a sprite, not as a palette.
 If a sprite is open, then the active sprite's palette is set to the import.
 Indexed color mode sprites will be converted to RGB before the palette is set, then re-converted to indexed color mode after.

+### Color Profiles

+Hexadecimal codes, such as `#dc3a3a`, are not universal and transportable color identifiers, contrary to what many beginning pixel artists believe.
+These codes depend heavily on color profile.
+Two colors may appear the same, but have different hex codes, or have the same code but appear differently.
+While newer palette file formats are color managed, older ones, like the `.gpl` and `.pal` formats used by Aseprite, are not.

+While Aseprite defaults to [standard RGB](https://en.wikipedia.org/wiki/SRGB), Adobe software commonly uses Adobe RGB.
+If colors look slightly off when swapping between Aseprite and Adobe software, check the color profile by going to `Sprite > Properties`.

+Aseprite allows the color profile to be set to `.icc` files via Lua script, but not through the UI.
+A dialog script to set the profile can be found at my other repository, [AsepriteAddons](https://github.com/behreajj/asepriteaddons).
+The Adobe 1998 color profile can be downloaded from [here](https://www.adobe.com/digitalimag/adobergb.html) as an `.icc`.

 ## Modification

 To modify these scripts, see Aseprite's [API Reference](https://github.com/aseprite/api).
 There is also a [type definition](https://github.com/behreajj/aseprite-type-definition) for use with VS Code and the [Lua Language Server extension](https://github.com/LuaLS/lua-language-server).

+I also recommend familiarity with Lua's `string.pack` and `string.unpack` methods.
+A breakdown of the formats for these methods can be found in Lua's [documentation](https://www.lua.org/manual/5.4/manual.html#6.4.2).

 A useful introduction to the structure of these file formats can be found at "[Mastering Adobe Color File Formats](https://medium.com/swlh/mastering-adobe-color-file-formats-d29e43fde8eb)" by Marc Auberer.
 Richard Moss has a series of blog posts on [reading](https://devblog.cyotek.com/post/reading-photoshop-color-swatch-aco-files-using-csharp) and [writing](https://devblog.cyotek.com/post/writing-photoshop-color-swatch-aco-files-using-csharp) `.aco` files in C#, followed by [reading](https://devblog.cyotek.com/post/reading-adobe-swatch-exchange-ase-files-using-csharp) and [writing](https://devblog.cyotek.com/post/writing-adobe-swatch-exchange-ase-files-using-csharp) `.ase` files.

-In particular, I would recommend familiarity with Lua's `string.pack` and `string.unpack` methods.
-A breakdown of the formats for these methods can be found in Lua's [documentation](https://www.lua.org/manual/5.4/manual.html#6.4.2).
+Formulae for converting between CIE LAB and standard or Adobe RGB can be found at [Easy RGB](https://www.easyrgb.com/en/math.php).

 ## Issues